libretime/libretime/docs/_docs/icecast.md

       streams=[("ogg/128k","http://streaming.example.com/libretime_128")],
       ourstation)

-For the time being, a stream can be registered on the Liquidsoap Flows! site with any username and password.
+> **Note:** For the time being, a stream can be registered on the Liquidsoap Flows! site with any username and password.
 Authenticated services may be offered in future.